 In general, you’ll notice that the average search volume data is higher in Keyword Planner as compared to the exact match search volume data you got with Keyword Tool.
 That’s because we’ll show you the average number of searches for a keyword idea on all devices (desktop and laptop computers, tablets, and mobile phones).
 With Keyword Tool, we showed you average search volume for desktop and laptop computers by default.

 Logic would seem to dictate that the addition of a data source to an existing pool of data would result in that pool getting larger.
-To test this hypothesis and to measure the extent to which the pool did or did not grow, we analyzed more than 550,000 keywords, a representative sample from our database in Searchlight, Conductor’s Enterprise SEO Platform.
+To test this hypothesis and to measure the extent to which the pool did or did not grow, we analyzed more than 550,000 keywords, a representative sample from our database in our Enterprise SEO Platform.

 We’re going to walk you through a number of charts, looking at the change from a number of different angles.
 Hopefully, by the time you are done you will have a good sense of what happened.
 And, based on the resulting data we’ll give you a number of takeaways you should be thinking about in your own keyword strategy.